 As he tries to find the truth, another jaw-dropping story unfolds.
 A tale of adversity turned into success, and then back to tragedy, it does, indeed, tie the family fortune to horses, and also to an unexpected bad boy.
 “That side have always been rogues, right through to me,” Cam says with a hearty laugh.
 “Great rogues, you know, hard working people like my grandfather, and my uncles on that side who were all pretty funny people.
 They loved a beer and a bit of boxing.”

 It’s all part of the Cam spirit.
 “I’ve always knuckled down and tried to do the best job I can,” he says of his own family, with three grown kids who share his drive and determination, and yes, maybe a bit of his roguish charm too.
 “This is just one chapter in this hard-working family and that’s a legacy that future generations will be able to watch now and say, ‘we’ve come from hard-working stock, so let’s keep up that tradition,’ because my theory is, if you don’t work hard, you get nowhere in life.”

 While a stoic Cam says the revelations on both sides weren’t particularly emotional for him, the two-week trip to the northern hemisphere was fascinating, and the stories he uncovered along the way with the help of local historians here and abroad leaves a tangible legacy for his family.
 “Every family has bits and piece missing from the puzzle and you never actually get it quite right, but I’ve got it quite right now, as far back as we can look.
 Now it’s just a matter of keeping that going.
 I’m a bit of a guardian of that history now.”

-Scott Cam’s opening episode of the tenth series of Who Do You Think You Are? airs on SBS One on Tuesday, April 30, at 7.30pm.
+Scott Cam’s episode of Who Do You Think You Are? airs on SBS tonight (Tuesday 6 April) at 7:30PM.